-When you run Microsoft Dynamics CRM 4.0 or Microsoft Dynamics CRM 2011, the AsyncOperationBase table grows to be very large.
+When you run Microsoft Dynamics CRM 4.0, Microsoft Dynamics CRM 2011, Microsoft Dynamics CRM 2013, or Microsoft Dynamics CRM 2015 the AsyncOperationBase table grows to be very large.
 When the table contains millions of records, performance is slow.

 Additionally, errors that resemble the following are logged in the application event log on the server that is running Microsoft Dynamics CRM: